What is a conflict of interest?

 Can I exhibit to a judge I purchased a dog from?

 AKC rules dictate that no dog that a judge has previously owned, boarded or resided in the judge’s household may be exhibited to the judge for one year from the time of transaction.
 Reminder, the breeders are the owners of a litter until ownership is transferred, regardless of the location of the litter.

 It is important to understand that even after a year has passed, the judge can choose to excuse your dog for a conflict of interest.
 This would be consistent with judging guidelines which advise judges to excuse from their ring any dog which they know they bred.

 An individual I have shown dogs for is a judge, may I exhibit to them?

-Per AKC policy, agents who handle dog(s) for judges may not exhibit under the judge while under their employ and for at least four months after working for them.
+Per AKC policy, agents who handle dog(s) for judges may not exhibit under the judge while under their employ and for at least six months after working for them.
 This restriction also applies to any member of the same household and any associate (assistant) of the agent.

 In addition, a judge/agent conflict cannot be circumvented by having an otherwise eligible individual exhibit the dog in the class under the judge with whom the conflict exists.
 A dog being handled by, and/or in the care of the agent at a weekend/cluster is considered “their dog” the entire weekend/cluster.

 Further, per AKC policy, judges may not employ the services of an agent for at least four months after the agent last exhibited under them.
 This restriction also applies to any member of the agent’s household or any handling associate of the agent.

 An individual I am currently employed by is judging, may I exhibit breeds they are not judging?